Jakandor, Land of Legend: Reception

 The Brazilian magazine Coleção Dragão Brasil called the Jakandor series "one of the most innovative AD&D products of recent times."
 The editors noted that Land of Legend included tips for how to adapt the setting to a home campaign, but felt this was probably not possible because "it is difficult to include other characters on the island."

-Writing for Coleção Dragon Slayer, Paladino noted that most D&D products to this time had been "always marked by Manichaeism — the Christian doctrine that preaches the eternal battle between Good and Evil.
+Writing for Dragon Slayer, Paladino noted that most D&D products to this time had been "always marked by Manichaeism — the Christian doctrine that preaches the eternal battle between Good and Evil.
 Adventurous heroes of Good fight monsters of Evil."
 But Paladino noted that the Jakandor series "is one of the few AD&D products without a clear distinction between Good and Evil."
 Although Land of Legend included rules for adapting the Jakandor setting to other campaigns, Paladino pointed out the unlikelihood of that happening because of the limited racial and class choices: "It doesn't bring much freedom of choice for players since only humans live [on Jakandor] — and each side has severe class restrictions."
 Paladino concluded by giving the series an excellent rating of 6 out of 6, saying, "Jakandor is remarkable for its conflict between barbarian and civilized, brute force against magic... and no villains.
 No good or bad side, right or wrong.
 Something very, very rare in the entire history of D&D.